 To account for VLM, first download the RSLR projections from the nearest location of interest from the sea-level rise projections website.
 An example is provided in Table 1-2 for site 2494 near Hutt City in Wellington.
-For year and RSLR scenario of interest, round the RSLR to the nearest 0.1 m increment and matching layer from the extreme coastal flood maps.
+For year and RSLR scenario of interest, round the RSLR to the nearest 0.1 m increment and matching layer from Aotearoa-New Zealand extreme sea level flooding maps.